When you incur high medical care costs

 -

-- When you use a Myna health insurance card, you will be exempt from payment in excess of the maximum copayment amount under the High-Cost Medical Care Benefits system without any prior procedures if you consent to provision of information on your Certificate of Application of Maximum Copayment Amount.
+- By using a Myna health insurance card, you will be exempt from payments beyond the maximum copayment amount under the High-Cost Medical Care Benefits system, because your cost-sharing maximum amount information will be provided with no need to give your consent and without any prior procedures.

 We recommend using a Myna health insurance card.
 Using this card will eliminate the need to apply in advance for a Certificate of Application of Maximum Copayment Amount.

-- When you use a Myna health insurance card, you will be exempt from payment in excess of the maximum copayment amount under the High-Cost Medical Care Benefits system without any prior procedures if you consent to provision of information on your Certificate of Application of Maximum Copayment Amount.
+- By using a Myna health insurance card, you will be exempt from payments beyond the maximum copayment amount under the High-Cost Medical Care Benefits system, because your cost-sharing maximum amount information will be provided with no need to give your consent and without any prior procedures.

 High-Cost Medical Care Benefits (for dependents, “Dependents' High-Cost Medical Care Benefits”)